 Corning, Calif.
 (October 4, 2012) – This harvest season, Lucero Olive Oil is reaching out to consumers to educate them on the ingredients of some olive oil on grocery store shelves.
 Multiple University of California, Davis Olive Center studies indicate that most extra virgin olive oils sold in U.S. grocery stores do not meet the sensorial and/or chemical requirements to be considered extra virgin grade.
 In one case the studies conclude that 73 percent of imported oils tested failed the International Olive Council (IOC) sensory analysis and 60 percent of extra virgin olive oil sold to restaurants and foodservice companies failed standards testing and some were even classified as “not fit for human consumption.”

-“We take great care and great pride in producing the highest-quality olive oil for our customers in order to provide them with extra virgin olive oil that is full of fresh natural flavor and healthy antioxidants,” said Dewey Lucero, founder , Lucero Olive Oil, California’s most highly awarded olive oil producer.
+“We take great care and great pride in producing the highest-quality olive oil for our customers in order to provide them with extra virgin olive oil that is full of fresh natural flavor and healthy antioxidants,” said Dewey Lucero, co-owner , Lucero Olive Oil, California’s most highly awarded olive oil producer.
 “It is important for consumers to understand what they are purchasing and to be sure they’re getting quality product for their dollar.”

 A study released in September 2012 “evaluated 21 olive oil samples sold to the restaurant and foodservice sectors based on voluntary standards of the United States Department of Agriculture (USDA).”
 Findings indicated that 60 percent of the samples classified as extra virgin failed the sensory standard and some “were so defective that they were classified by sensory panels as ‘not fit for human consumption’ under the USDA standard.”
 Moreover, the chemical purity portion of the study indicated that multiple samples were “adulterated with inexpensive canola oil.”
 Lucero Olive Oil was included in a similar study in July 2010 and was one of only six of the 19 brands tested that passed all sensory standards (see attached).